IDeepthi/Chingu_Project/README.md

 # Chingu_Project
-Product owner Tier 2 project
+Project: Product owner Tier 2
+Consider file Solo Project.pdf for the solution

-Requirements
+Requirements for the project:
 Structure

  Header item that includes the name for the app, and tabs (if using)